BBBase-EHeresy/PPPub/docs/rules_manual/special_rules.md

 **ACTIVE**

-*Some creatures are able to scale any surface, climbing over rocks and scaling walls with ease â€“ an advantage that can prove decisive on the battlefield.*
+*Some creatures are able to scale any surface, climbing over rocks and scaling walls with ease — an advantage that can prove decisive on the battlefield.*

 A model with this special rule can climb on any surface, regardless of angle.
 They can therefore move at full speed over any type of difficult terrain and ignore all obstacles except for water features and gaps such as chasms, ditches and other spaces, which they have to jump as normal.
-The model must be able to balance safely upon wherever it finishes its movement â€“ no spiders finishing upside down, for example!
+The model must be able to balance safely upon wherever it finishes its movement — no spiders finishing upside down, for example!

 ### SWORN PROTECTOR

 **ACTIVE**

-*Some warriors will stop at nothing to protect those close to them â€“ whether they are their kin, lord or someone they are very close to.*
+*Some warriors will stop at nothing to protect those close to them — whether they are their kin, lord or someone they are very close to.*

 Models with this special rule will have a specific model in brackets after the special rule.
 Whilst the named model is alive and on the battlefield, this model passes all Courage tests.